Laboratorio de Aracnología Facultad de Ciencias UNAM

 Measuring spider diversity

-Collecting all spider species in a relatively large area is impossible, therefore extrapolations and statistical tools are needed to give accuracy to the community parameters analyzed.
-Applying standardized collecting protocols is crucial to achieve this and to compare communities between places.
-Over many years most Arachnologists have used the same collecting protocol with some minor variations.
-At its core it makes explicit the collecting effort (1 hour/person/method) for direct techniques and samples one hectare or area.
+Collecting all spider species in a relatively large area is impossible, therefore estimations of species richness and other statistical tools are needed to measure community parameters.
+Therefore applying standardized collecting protocols is crucial to achieve this and to compare communities between places.

 Tracing a plot with simple tools

 A sampling plot of any area can be traced with a compass, a long measuring tape and two people.
-Set a given orientation in the compass lets say NE.
-Trace an imaginary line in the compass from 225° to 45° and project it to a land mark where the other person must place the measuring tape in a straight line.
+Set a given orientation in the compass lets say North to South.
+Trace an imaginary line in the compass from 0° to 180° and project it to a land mark where the other person must place the measuring tape in a straight line.
 For the corners add 90° keeping track the turn orientation to close the square.
-For this example the other three directions would be 135° to 315°, 45° to 225°, and 315° to 135°.
+For this example the other three directions would be 90° to 270°, 180° to 0°, and 270° to 90°.
 For irregular polygons the job is done with a ruler, a notebook and some knowledge of basic geometry.
+If done correctly you must return near or exactly where you started the plot.